 A number of people using the amr-users plugin and who are Excel users, seem to need help when it comes to importing the csv file into excel.
 Open Office and Google Docs users seem to be fine.
+[Please note that is also possible to offer an excel file export of your user list.]

 - their hosts might have magic quotes enabled.
 Ask them to disable it!